Friday Workshops (E)

 Going Out to Go In: Companioning Seekers of Spiritual Vision and Discernment in Wild Natural Spaces

 Spiritual companions are often familiar with the natural world as a powerful place for personal restoration, renewal, inspiration, and deepening of spiritual connection.
-This workshop will expand awareness of the opportunities presented by time spent in wild natural spaces.
-Specifically, we will explore ways that spiritual companions can support directees who are called out of doors to seek spiritual discernment, vision and healing.
+This workshop will expand awareness of the opportunities presented by time spent in wild natural spaces, and reveal the potential for deeper relationship with Self that comes through more conscious relationships with the beings that we may encounter out of doors, both on the land, and extending out into the comos.

-Through sharing of information, stories, resources, contemplative practices, and experiential exercises, participants will be guided to consciously and intentionally listen on multiple “channels” in ways that acknowledge and respect the subtly and nuance of spiritual information presented by the natural world.
-Drawing on personal experience, traditional knowledge and practice, and embodied forms of psychospiritual inquiry, participants will be given tools to more skillfully recognize and reflect back the symbols and synchronicities that show up on the land as significant and transformative for those they companion.
+Through a variety of contemplative practices and experiential exercises, participants will be guided to consciously and intentionally listen on multiple “channels” in ways that acknowledge and respect the subtly and nuance of spiritual information presented by the natural world.
+Drawing on personal experience, traditional knowledge and practice, and various forms of metaphysical inquiry, Jocelyn will also share tools to more skillfully recognize and reflect back the symbols and synchronicities that show up as significant and transformative for directees.

 Jocelyn Burkhart, MEd, is a spiritual companion, coach, teacher, and artist with a passion for embodied awareness and the natural world.
-Influences in her reflective and intuitive approach include spiritual direction formation with Ontario Jubilee Associates, yoga teacher training at Yasodhara Ashram, apprenticeship in both traditional and contemporary approaches to wilderness Vision Quest and energy healing modalities, and doctoral studies exploring embodied awareness focusing for spiritual discernment and healing.
+Influences in her reflective and intuitive approach include spiritual direction formation with Ontario Jubilee Associates, yoga teacher training at Yasodhara Ashram, and wide ranging study and practice of Shamanic, metaphysical, and energetic approaches.
+Her doctoral studies explore embodied awareness processes for spiritual discernment, shadow work, and healing.
 Jocelyn has over 20 years experience as a facilitator of adult experiential education and self awareness programs, including 5 years instructing holistic education courses for preservice teachers and graduate students at Lakehead University.
-Her private practice offerings include spiritual direction and supervision, as well as facilitator formation and business coaching for soul centered companions, coaches, healers, and leaders.
-Jocelyn currently lives in Thunder Bay, on the beautiful north shore of Lake Superior, and loves to sing, dance, garden, and cook. www.jocelynburkhart.com
+Her private practice offerings include spiritual direction and supervision, as well as facilitator formation and business coaching for soul centered companions, coaches, healers, and leaders. www.jocelynburkhart.com

 Friday Workshops (F)